reubensonadat/laptop-connect/readme.md

 Search existing issues on GitHub
 Create a new issue with detailed information
 Contact us at laptopconnect@gmail.com
 Thank you for using Laptop Connect!
-We hope this application helps you find the perfect laptop for your needs.#   l a p t o p - c o n n e c t  
+We hope this application helps you find the perfect laptop for your needs.
- 